Apprenticeships at the University of Suffolk

 The University is currently offering the following Apprenticeships:

 - Chartered Manager Degree Apprenticeship (Level 6, awarded BA (Hons) Business Management Professional)

 - Digital and Technology Solutions Professional Degree Apprenticeship (Level 6, awarded BSc (Hons) Digital and Technology Solutions Professional)

 - Healthcare Assistant Practitioner Higher Apprenticeship (Level 5, awarded FdA Health and Wellbeing)

-The University working on the development of apprenticeships in the following areas:
+The University is working on the development of apprenticeships in the following areas:

 - Social Work